ivy-llc/ivy/docs/partial_source/contributing.rst

 However, for some backends this does not work.
 For example, MXNet does not support reshaping arrays to 0-dim arrays, but this is required by the standard.
 Therefore, we've written custom methods for handling 0-dim arrays.
-For backends such as this where more customization is needed, then we must simply redefine these methods, such as :code:`ivy.builtin_pow`, in the associated backend submodule, in this case :code:`ivy.functional.backends.mxnet.array.array_api.arithmetic_operators`.
+For backends such as this where more customization is needed, then we must simply redefine these methods, such as :code:`ivy.builtin_pow`, in the associated backend submodule, in this case :code:`ivy.functional.backends.mxnet.array_builtins.array_api.arithmetic_operators`.

 The custom MXNet code is as follows, with the addition of an MXNet-specific function decorator to properly handle flat arrays: